Lingel937/Lingel937/README.md

 - 👋 Hi, I’m @Lingel937
-- 👀 I’m interested in Physics, Math and Neuroscience
+- 👀 I’m interested in Physics, Math and engineering
 - 🌱 I’m currently learning Java and R
 - 💞️ I’m looking to collaborate on projects to make the Hacker-/Makerspace a better place
 - 📫 Discord: <3Vale<3#4186 / Write me an email : valentin.lingelbach@gmail.com